|✅ Excellent 2-week battery life||❌ Proprietary OS with no support for 3rd party Watch Faces and Android Apps|

 The GT Watch 2 immediately greets us upon opening the box.
-And once it is removed, everything else is stored in their own sections.
-It includes a USB Type-C charging cable and a proprietary magnetic charging dock, a user manual, and quick start guide.
+And once it is removed, everything else is stored in its own sections.
+It includes a USB Type-C charging cable, a proprietary magnetic charging dock, a user manual, and a quick start guide.

 Huawei Watch GT 2 Design & Build Quality

-To kick off the review, let us first talk about the design and build quality.
-The Huawei Watch GT 2 carries over the premium design language that is present in Huawei’s flagship smartphones.
+Let us first talk about the design and build quality to kick off the review.
+The Huawei Watch GT 2 carries over the premium design language present in Huawei’s flagship smartphones.
 It is made with high-quality materials and is found on the stainless steel frame, ceramic back, and glass front.